• Skip to primary navigation

 Jump to Recipe Print Recipe

-peanut butter dog popsicles in and on an ice cube tray.
+Peanut butter popsicles for dogs in and on an ice cube tray.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.